winneon/podcaster/README.md

 # podcaster

 A general purpose podcast bot, running on Discord.
+A public bot is not currently available because of storage and performance concerns.

 ## Features